pinobatch/little-things-nes/mmc3o/README.md

     00 01 7E 7F

 Press Left or Right on the Control Pad to choose a digit.
 Press Up or Down to change the digit's value by 1 unit.
+The second digit of CR cannot be edited because it would cause some bank registers not to get written.

 Normally on MMC3, window C0 selects CHR banks in 00 and 04, C2
 selects CHR banks in 08 and 0C, and C4-C7 each select one CHR bank in